eduardhubner/eduardhubner/README.md

 # Hi, I'm Eduard 👋

-Research-oriented Computer Science Master's student at TU Berlin with a background in Philosophy.
+Computer Science Master's student at TU Berlin with a background in Philosophy, working at the intersection of AI safety and interpretability.

-## About Me

-I focus on **mechanistic interpretability** and **model evaluation**, working to understand artificial neural networks to ensure their safety and security.
-Particularly interested in connections between machine learning, philosophy of mind, and epistemology.

 ## Current Work

-- 🔬 Bachelor Thesis: Detecting and scoring polysemanticity in Large Language Models
+- 🎓 Bachelor Thesis: Detecting and scoring polysemanticity in Large Language Models
-- 👨‍🏫 Teaching Assistant for "Cognitive Algorithms" (Introduction to Machine Learning) at TU Berlin
+- 👨‍🏫 Teaching Assistant for Introduction to Machine Learning at TU Berlin

-## Research Interests
+## What I'm Exploring

+I'm particularly interested in understanding how AI systems work internally and ensuring they're safe and robust.
+Currently focused on:
-- Mechanistic Interpretability
+- Mechanistic interpretability and model evaluation
-- Adversarial Robustness
+- Adversarial robustness and AI security
-- Model Evals
+- Probabilistic approaches to machine learning
-- Philosophy of AI
+- Connections between AI and philosophy of mind

 ## 📫 Get in Touch